jdhrzg/LoadPlanner/README.md

 See progress here:
 https://jdhrzg.github.io/LoadPlanner/src/

-**NOTE: Right now I am building out a very simple start to this app in vanilla JavaScript, HTML and CSS to learn the pains in that.
+**NOTE: Right now I am building out a very simple start to this app in vanilla JavaScript, HTML and CSS to learn the mechanics of that (pains in that).
 Soon I will swap every thing over to React and really begin this project in earnest.**

 ## Goal
 Build a web application that helps logistics planners optimize the loading of trucks, trailers, or containers based on cargo dimensions, weight, and delivery destinations.